WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 Now, enter the WooCommerce Product Table shortcode which will create a table displaying your ultimate product catalog (we’ll add more columns in the next step!).
 This shortcode will list your WooCommerce products as a searchable, sortable table.

-Publish the page and click View Page to see your WooCommerce product catalog table.
+Publish the page and click View Page to see your WooCommerce catalog table.

 You’ll see a dynamic catalog listing all your WooCommerce products.
 It’s currently using the default column headers – these may or may not be relevant to your particular product catalog, but we’ll edit these shortly.
 The default columns are product name, short description, price and add to cart button:

-3. Choose which columns appear in the WooCommerce product catalog table
+3. Choose which columns appear in the WooCommerce catalog table

 Next, I’ll show you how to choose which product data to include.
 This will make the table more suited as a WooCommerce product catalog.